teamOSTAP/OSARI/README.md

 ### Input files:

-4 xlsx files:
+Four xlsx files:
   * practiceGoTrials.xlsx
   * testGoBlocks.xlsx
   * practiceMixedTrials.xlsx
   * testBlocks.xlsx
   * instructions.xlsx

-In the .xlsx files, each row is a trial.
-The Signal column determines the trial type (0 = go trial and 1 = stop trial).
-The fixedStopTime column is used for putting in a SSD when you are using fixed rather than staircased SSDs.
-The value of fixedStopTime cells need to between 0 and 1 (for eg., a fixedStopTime of 0.5 means a SSD of 500 ms - the bar will stop 500 ms into the trial).
+In the `.xlsx` files, each row is a trial.
+The *Signal* column determines the trial type (0 = go trial and 1 = stop trial).
+The *fixedStopTime* column is used for putting in a SSD when you are using fixed rather than staircased SSDs.
+The value of *fixedStopTime* cells need to between 0 and 1 (eg., a fixedStopTime of 0.5 means a SSD of 500 ms - the bar will stop 500 ms into the trial).

 ### Output files:

-Four output files are generated with the format [participant ID]_OSARI_[year]_[month]_[date]_[timestamp]  (see format details below).
-The .csv and .txt files are the primary data output files.
+Four output files are generated with the format `ID_OSARI_yyyy_mm_d_hhmm` where ID = participant ID, yyyy = year, mo = month in string format, d = day in numeric format, h = hour and m = minute.
+The `.csv` and `.txt` files are the primary data output files.
 [Log files](https://www.psychopy.org/general/dataOutputs.html) provide a timestamped log of events that can be used for checking stimulus and event timings.

 ### Basic information